Internal Medicine of Greater New Haven

 If you’re having symptoms that suggest you have an issue with your heart, the doctors at Internal Medicine of Greater New Haven may have you wear a Holter monitor for a few days.
 This device assesses the conductivity of your heart and gives the doctors important information about your heart function.
-If you live in the Hamden, Connecticut, area and want to find out if you’d benefit from this screening tool, call the office or use the online booking agent to set up a consultation.
+If you live in the Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, area and want to find out if you’d benefit from this screening tool, call the office or use the online booking agent to set up a consultation.

 You wear a Holter monitor to measure and record your heart’s activity.
 Unlike an ECG, which only gives the doctors an understanding of your heart’s function at a given point in time, a Holter monitor measures your heart continuously for 24-48 hours.

 It’s battery-operated and completely portable.
 You attach the wires to your skin and wear them so the monitor can record your heart’s activity as you do daily activities and sleep.

 The doctors at Internal Medicine of Greater New Haven may want you to wear a Holter monitor if you have symptoms that suggest a slow, fast, or irregular heartbeat.
 Other reasons you might wear a Holter monitor for a few days include: